NANA-2016/Implementing-Wordpress-website-with-lvm-storage/README.md

    ![lsblk ls dev db](https://github.com/NANA-2016/Implementing-Wordpress-website-with-lvm-storage/assets/141503408/86a4ec6e-f180-4a99-8e47-5e879cdd74cc)

- df -h is a command that is used to help us get to know all the soace that is availablre for use for the database set up.
+ df -h is a command that is used to help us get to know all the soace that is availablre for use for the database set

+ up.

 ![df -h db](https://github.com/NANA-2016/Implementing-Wordpress-website-with-lvm-storage/assets/141503408/d00274cf-efe9-4b6b-9b90-853ee16234a4)

-  Each disk needs a partition to be created and the command  sudo gdisk is used for all the blocks that have been creates eruniing as
+  Each disk needs a partition to be created and the command  sudo gdisk is used for all the blocks that have been

+  created  to run as

   - sudo gdisk /dev/xvdf

     ![gdisk 1 db](https://github.com/NANA-2016/Implementing-Wordpress-website-with-lvm-storage/assets/141503408/5b241c56-a886-4a89-9c1f-59f097166e84)